hilmanski/rank-tracker-api/README.md

 # About
 Rank tracker API.
-Track your website ranking accross different search engines.
+Track your website rankings accross different search engines.

 Interested in the step-by-step tutorial?
-Read this post: [How to build rank tracker API](https://serpapi.com/blog/serp-tracking-api-create-a-whiltelabel-rank-tracker-app/)
+Read this post: [How to build a Rank Tracker API](https://serpapi.com/blog/serp-tracking-api-create-a-whiltelabel-rank-tracker-app/)

 ## Tech
 - NodeJS (Express)